 A closer view of the engine exhaust port and rear deck is provided here.
 The gun travel lock is not mounted, and the cover for the coolant filler cap is visible in the center.

-The initial gun travel lock is shown here.
-The bracket attached directly to the engine exhaust outlet.
-(Picture from ORD 9 SNL G-226 List of All Service Parts for Tank, Medium M26; Tank, Medium, M45.)
+The initial gun travel lock is shown on the left; its bracket attached directly to the engine exhaust outlet.
+This design stressed the exhaust port, so the travel lock was changed to have the mounting brackets attached to the hull rear plate instead, as shown on the right.
+(Picture from ORD 9 SNL G-226 List of All Service Parts for Tank, Medium M26; Tank, Medium, M45 and TM 9-735 Medium Tanks M26 and M45.)

 The travel lock is not centered around the exhaust tip on this tank.
 An infantry phone box has been mounted on the hull rear plate's upper right corner.